zahra-hasan/hack-app-1-react/backend/readme.md

 # Prerequisites

 NPM should be installed.
-Open up a terminal and type `npm install -g serverless` to install Serverless.
+Open up a terminal and type the below command to install Serverless.

 `npm install -g serverless@3.39.0`